-On the occasion of his solo exhibition Dreamscapes in Hayward Gallery’s HENI Project Space, Hicham Berrada discusses his kaleidoscopic sculptures, installations and video works with the exhibition’s curator Eimear Martin.
+On the occasion of his solo exhibition Dreamscapes in Hayward Gallery’s HENI Project Space, Hicham Berrada discussed his kaleidoscopic sculptures, installations and video works with the exhibition’s curator Eimear Martin.

 Your creative practice sits somewhere between art and science.
 How do you see your work in relation to scientific exploration?